John Michell (writer): Early life

 John Frederick Carden Michell was born in London on 9 February 1933.
 His father, Alfred Henry Michell, was of Cornish & Welsh descent and worked as a property dealer in the capital, while his mother Enid Evelyn (née Carden) was the daughter of Major Sir Frederick Carden, 3rd Baronet, great-granddaughter of Sir Robert Carden, 1st Baronet, who served as Lord Mayor of London in 1857, and 3x great-granddaughter of John Walter, founder of The Times.
 The eldest of three children, Michell's siblings were named Charles and Clare.

 Michell was raised at Stargroves, his maternal grandfather's Victorian-era estate on the Berkshire Downs near to Newbury, and it was here that he developed a love of the countryside, learning about the local flora and fauna from a neighbouring naturalist.
 He was raised into the Anglican denomination of Christianity, although in later life rejected the religion.

 Michell was initially educated as a boarder at the preparatory Cheam School, where he was Head Boy and excelled at the high jump.
 From there he went to study at Eton College, where he was a contemporary of Lord Moyne and Ian Cameron, the father of future Prime Minister David Cameron.

 He spent his two years of national service in the Royal Navy, during which time he qualified as a Russian translator at the School of Slavonic Studies.
-He then went on to study Russian and German at Trinity College, Cambridge, although was unable to secure even a third-class degree.
+He then went on to study Russian and German at Trinity College, Cambridge, although was unable to secure a third-class degree.
 He then qualified as a chartered surveyor at a firm in Gloucestershire, before moving back to London to work for his father's property business.
 Commenting on this job, he later stated that it was "quite amusing, but of course I wasn't any good at it", with property speculators eroding much of his fortune.

 In 1966 one of his properties, the basement of his own residence, became the base of the London Free School.
 The Black Power activist Michael X, having previously run a gambling club in the basement, had now become active in the organisation of the LFS and brought Michell into counter-culture activities.
 Michell began to offer courses in UFOs and ley lines.

 In 1964, with Jocasta Innes, Michell fathered a son, Jason Goodwin, who also became a writer.
 The relationship with Innes did not last.
 Jason Goodwin did not meet his natural father until 1992, at the age of 28, at which point they became quite close.